-Locking the doors 🖰
+Locking the doors

-- 1. Press and release to lock all the doors and liftgate.
-The parking lamps will flash once if all doors, the liftgate and the hood are closed and locked. - 2.
-Press and release again within three seconds to confirm that all the doors and liftgate are closed and locked.
+1. Press and release to lock all the doors and liftgate.
+The parking lamps will flash once if all doors, the liftgate and the hood (if equipped with perimeter alarm) are closed and locked.

+2. Press and release again within three seconds to confirm that all the doors and liftgate are closed and locked.
 Note: The doors will lock again, the horn will chirp once, and the parking lamps will flash once more.

-If any of the doors, the liftgate or the hood are not properly closed, the horn will make two quick chirps.
+If any of the doors, the liftgate or the hood (if equipped with perimeter alarm) are not properly closed, the horn will make two quick chirps.